 The L Series arrived in 1950, and except for some of the really huge “West Coast” rigs, defined the modern big truck of the times.
 The sleeper cab version above is pretty representative of long haul trucks of the eastern half of the country, when severe length and weight restrictions on the old two lane highways make these semis look like toys compared to modern giants.

 The L Series, which was replaced with the very similar R-Series in 1953, came with a new family of big sixes, the Red Diamond big block.
-The first version had 372 cubic inches, but larger variations appeared in 406, 450 and finally, a 501 cubic incher.
+The first version had 372 cubic inches, but larger variations appeared in 406, 450 and finally, even a 501 cubic incher.
 These gasoline engines were revered for their fat torque band and toughness.
 And there’s nothing quite like the sound of a really big gas six, working hard.
 Either you’ve been initiated into the cult, or your time hasn’t come yet.
 Better hurry; big truck gas sixes aren’t exactly getting more common.

 Of course I appreciate a diesel’s inherent efficiency advantages.
 But except in the newest ones, their tremendous noise and vibration levels are an assault on my poor old ears.
-And there’s another thing: diesels inherently have a very narrow power band; often just 400-600 rpms.
+And there’s another thing: diesels inherently have a very narrow power band; often just 400-600 rpm.
 Gasoline engines have a much broader power band, and are really much more pleasant to drive in typical situations.
 Of course they suck more fuel, but back when fuel was dirt cheap in the fifties and sixties, truckers were very resistant to giving up their big gas engines, and for good reasons.

 Let’s take a look at this legendary engine.
 This particular truck has the RD406 engine, as the block plate makes clear.
 By the time this truck was made, it was making a mighty 193 hp, probably at about 2800 -3000 rpm.
 Now we usually think of straight six engines as having very restrictive log-type exhaust manifolds, but not the RD.
 Check out these nice cast “headers”, and the genuine dual exhaust system.
 These big engines had to breathe in order to put out the kind of power required of them, and it’s evident from their plumbing.